- Some ugly cats on this list are hairless but not hypoallergenic. That is due to oils and dander on the skin rather than on the fur itself.

 #3: Elf Cat

-Among the ugliest cats in the world, the hairless Elf Cat was thought to be created from a cross of a Sphynx and an American Curl around 2004.
+Among the ugliest cats in the world, the hairless Elf Cat was thought to have been created from a cross of a Sphynx and an American Curl around 2004.
 It is characterized by strange, twisted ears, a muscular body, prominent cheekbones and whisker pads, and wrinkled skin around the shoulders, ears, and muzzle.

 Because of their hairless bodies, they are also very vulnerable to all kinds of skin sensitivities and issues, although they are otherwise quite healthy.
 Unlike many other breeds, Elf Cats love to be the center of attention.
 They are naturally affectionate and loving.